Moham3d-3ssam/DermaVision/README.md

 # DermaVision

-ermaVision is an AI-based system for detecting skin diseases using both medical images and patient metadata.
+DermaVision is an AI-based system for detecting skin diseases using both medical images and patient metadata.
 Users upload a skin image and provide relevant metadata.
 The uploaded image is analyzed by a CNN to extract visual features, while the metadata is processed by an ANN to learn clinical and patient-related patterns.
 The final prediction is generated using an ensemble meta-learning late-fusion approach that combines information from both models to improve accuracy and robustness.

 ## Live Demo